Discover the best payment methods for contractors. Should you pay them via cash or check? And what do you do if you don’t have a W-9?

 - Withhold 28% for IRS – If you decide to work with the independent contractor in the future, you are required to withhold back-up withholding of 28% of any amount that you pay the independent contractor.
 Then, you need to send that withholding to the IRS.

-Real-life case story: Since I knew about the $600 threshold, I didn’t collect a W-9 form from anyone who I paid less than $600.
-However, at my CPA’s recent advice, I wanted to get W-9 forms from those who I paid less than $600 just to be on the safe side.
+Previously, since I knew about the $600 threshold I didn’t collect a W-9 form from anyone who I paid less than $600.
+However, at my CPA’s recent advice, I wanted to get W-9 forms from everyone just to be on the safe side.
 One of my independent contractors refused.
-She had never completed any tax forms before and has not been reporting her income to the IRS because she didn’t feel like her business was making enough money yet!
+She had never completed any tax forms before and has not been reporting her income to the IRS.
 Yikes!
 You can bet that I don’t refer business to her or hire her anymore!

-One confusing thing that I did learn was if you paid an independent contractor through various methods of payment including both cash and credit card, then you only have to file a 1099-Misc form if the total cash payments were over $600.
-You would only report the amount of the cash payments, because the credit card companies and third-party networks like PayPal are required to report those payments from their side on a 1099-K.
+One confusing thing that I have learned is if you pay an independent contractor through various methods, including both cash and credit card, then you only have to file a 1099-Misc form if the total cash payments are over $600.
+And you only need to report the amount of the cash payments.
+This is because the credit card companies and third-party networks like PayPal are required to report those payments from their side on a 1099-K.